LP-CDF/AMi_Image_Analysis/README.md

 Screen composition can be loaded from included screens or imported from files following the RockMaker XML format.

 Images are scored using the Drop Score section and more details can be written in notes and saved to file.
+In addition, a manual score can be assigned if needed.
 The results can be displayed on a grid for quick overall inspection and statistics are calculated.
 A report of the current well can be saved as a pdf.